arkworks-rs/algebra/README.md

 the UC Berkeley Center for Long-Term Cybersecurity;
 and donations from the Ethereum Foundation, the Interchain Foundation, and Qtum.

-An earlier version of this library was developed as part of the *"[ZEXE: Enabling Decentralized Private Computation][zexe]"* paper.
+An earlier version of this library was developed as part of the paper *"[ZEXE: Enabling Decentralized Private Computation][zexe]"*.